vtolochk/myMoney/Readme.md

  ## Dependencies

 1. React/React Native - as a basis
-This app was built in six days cause of my workload.
-I would like to make it better and add some tests, animations and flow in the future.

 2. Redux - as a store manager

 3. Redux-persist - as a AsyncStorage